DaveSkender/Stock.Indicators/indicators/Rsi/README.md

 ﻿# Relative Strength Index (RSI)

-Created by J. Welles Wilder, the [Relative Strength Index](https://en.wikipedia.org/wiki/Relative_strength_index) measures strength of the winning/losing streak over `N` lookback periods on a scale of 0 to 100, to depict overbought and oversold conditions.  [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/224 "Community discussion about this indicator")
+Created by J. Welles Wilder, the [Relative Strength Index](https://en.wikipedia.org/wiki/Relative_strength_index) measures strength of the winning/losing streak over `N` lookback periods on a scale of 0 to 100, to depict overbought and oversold conditions.
+An extended version also includes [RSI Divergence](#extended-analysis).
+[[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/224 "Community discussion about this indicator")

 ![image](chart.png)